dnebhrajani/dnebhrajani.github.io/art-gallery.md

 The complexity of a face is incredibly difficult to encapsulate within a drawing.
 Expressions are fluid and often very subtle; the factors that affect how we interpret them rely heavily on intuition.
-Sparking the same intuition in the viewer with a drawing is hard and, when succesful, frequently  ends up being accidental.
+Sparking the same intuition in the viewer with a drawing is difficult and, when successful, frequently ends up being accidental.

 I've tried my hand at portraiture in both realism and impressionalism.
 Some of